Kushalco/Collecgeprojects1/README.md

-This contains All the project given to me by St Thoms' Collegee of Enginnering and Technology, Kolkata
+This contains All the projects given to me by St Thoms' Collegee of Enginnering and Technology, Kolkata